What Happens at an Assessment?

 - Provision of equipment – if a device has been successfully identified and the individual meets the service specification criteria, we may be able to provide the equipment on long term loan

-Assessments are carried out by an interdisciplinary team of experienced Speech and Language Therapists, Occupational Therapists and Technical Support Staff.
+Assessments are carried out by an interdisciplinary team of experienced Speech and Language Therapists, Occupational Therapists Educational Specialists and Assistant Practitioners.

 Who carries out assessments?

-Assessments are carried out by a multi-disciplinary team of experienced Speech and Language Therapists, Occupational Therapists and Technical Support Staff.
+Assessments are carried out by a multi-disciplinary team of experienced Speech and Language Therapists, Occupational Therapists, Educational Specialists and Assistant Practitioners.

 What is an Emergency Appointment?

 Emergency appointments are offered for people with Motor Neurone Disease (MND) who need to be seen as a priority, at short notice.
-BCAS schedules on average two emergency assessments a month, and they are scheduled for people with MND who meet the following criteria:
+AAC WEST schedules on average two emergency assessments a month, and they are scheduled for people with MND who meet the following criteria:

 • Are deteriorating rapidly